radiantlogic-v8/documentation-ido/documentation/mcp-server/quickstart-tutorial.md

 ## Use the MCP Server in your chat app (example: Cursor)

-Connecting the MCP Server to your chat app lets you query IDO without leaving your editor or chat window.
+Connecting the MCP Server to your chat app lets you query Identity Observability without leaving your editor or chat window.
 Typical scenarios include:

 - Ad-hoc investigations directly from your IDE: paste an email, login, or HR ID from code, a ticket, or another tool, and ask for full context such as manager, groups, and risks.
 - Conversational drill-down: start from a broad question like "What risks are associated with this user?" and then refine follow-up questions like "Focus on the sensitive groups.
 Which other accounts hold them?".